 In some circles, I have been accused of not being “holistic” (or, even, “holistic enough”).
 Frankly, I’m not sure what that means.
 It must be important, however, because some folks proudly say they are holistic, and some other folks (like me) may get criticized for not being holistic (mostly by the same folks who say that they are holistic), and lots of products get sold based on their being holistic, so I figured that I should try to figure it out if for no other reason than because I’d like to know what it is that I may or may not be missing.

 When I graduated from vet school, pretty much no one claimed to be holistic.
 That’s probably understandable, because, after all, “holistic” is a pretty new word, and it wasn’t in common usage at the time.
-I mean, the term “holistic medicine” wasn’t even used until 1960 (according to the On-Line Etymology Dictionary).
+It’s only fairly recently that one could even be holistic, since the term “holistic medicine” wasn’t even used until 1960 (according to the On-Line Etymology Dictionary).
 But no matter when it was invented, the word has got to mean something, right?